Prometheus monitoring example

 With Prometheus monitoring, you can get metrics from the systems you want to monitor using pre-built exporters and custom client libraries.
 Prometheus works very well with Docker and Kubernetes but can also work outside the container networking world with non-cloud native applications using exporters.

-So you can monitor your entire stack with a wide range of exporters and client libraries.
-We install the code library; we gather custom applications and runtime metrics for cloud-native applications.
-Here, we can see the custom metrics that matter most to us by installing code in the application.
+You can monitor your entire stack with a wide range of exporters and client libraries.
+We install the code library and gather custom applications and runtime metrics for cloud-native applications.
+Installing code in the application lets us see the custom metrics that matter most to us.

 What are Prometheus Exporters?